 Treasury: Entrance: ticket 3 €, children half price.

 Bags and backpacks.

-You can’t bring bags inside St Mark’s church.
+You can’t bring bags inside St Mark’s Basilica.
 You have to deposit them, free of charge, in Ateneo San Basso (Piazzetta dei Leoncini – in front of the Gate of Flowers, north façade).